Magnetophon: History

 Many speeches, concerts, and operatic performances were recorded.
 Since many of the recordings survived World War II they were later issued on LPs and compact discs.
-One of the more remarkable series of recordings took place at the Vienna State Opera House, also known as Wiener Staatsoper, in 1944, when the German composer Richard Strauss recorded many of his famous symphonic poems, including Don Juan, Till Eulenspiegel, and Also sprach Zarathustra, with the Vienna Philharmonic Orchestra.
+One of the more remarkable series of recordings took place at the Vienna State Opera House — in Austrian German Wiener Staatsoper — in 1944, when the German composer Richard Strauss recorded many of his famous symphonic poems, including Don Juan, Till Eulenspiegel, and Also sprach Zarathustra, with the Vienna Philharmonic Orchestra.

 AEG engineers made rapid strides in perfecting the system and had practical stereo recorders by 1943.
 Until 1945, about 250 stereophonic tape recordings were known to exist, including some Richard Strauss and Furtwängler.
 Only three of those recordings are known to still exist.
 This includes a performance of Beethoven's "Emperor" Concerto with pianist Walter Gieseking and the Berlin Reichssenders Orchestra conducted by Artur Rother.
 This remarkable performance was later issued on LP by Varèse Sarabande.
 Later in 1993, the Audio Engineering Society (AES) issued a special CD for the 50th birthday of stereo recording.
 This CD not only includes the "Emperor" Concerto, but the two other stereo recordings known to exist: a Brahms serenade and the last movement of Bruckner's 8th Symphony conducted by Herbert von Karajan.
 Piano Library also issued the Emperor concerto, and Iron Needle issued the Bruckner recordings (catalog IN 1407).
 ArkivMusic released a CD of the concerto, as well a later recording Gieseking made of Beethoven's first piano concerto with the Rafael Kubelik and the Philharmonic Orchestra.

 Magnetophon recorders were widely used in German radio broadcasts during World War II, although they were a closely guarded secret at the time.
 The Allies were aware of the existence of the pre-war Magnetophon recorders, but not of the introduction of high-frequency bias and PVC-backed tape.
 Their intelligence experts knew that the Germans had some new form of recording system but they did not know the full details of its construction and operation until working models of the Magnetophon were discovered during the Allied invasion of Germany during 1944-45.